-12. Athletes in Sport Classes T/F61-64, with lower limb deficiency and leg length difference (meeting the Minimum Impairment Criteria Sec.
+- 6.12.1 Athletes in Sport Classes T/F61-64, with lower limb deficiency and leg length difference (meeting the Minimum Impairment Criteria Sec.
 2.1.4.1 and Sec.
 2.1.7 of appendix one of the WPA Classification Rules and Regulations) may wear lower limb prosthetic device(s) in order to ensure both legs are balanced and to allow for symmetric movement during Competition.
-Such prosthetic device(s) shall not provide any other assistance to the athlete or breach any of the fundamental principles outlined in Part B - 7.1.

-COMMENT: WPA has conducted a thorough review of the WPA Classification Rules and Regulations, and as a result introduced new Sport Class T/F61-64.
-These classes are exclusively for athletes with lower limb deficiency (e.g. amputation, dysmelia) and leg length difference, provided such athletes meet the respective Minimum Impairment Criteria and compete with prosthetic device(s).

-a) In Track and Road Events, athletes in Sports Classes T61-64 shall compete with lower limb prosthetic device(s) and shall complete with such device(s).
-Failure to comply with this Rule, the competing athlete shall be disqualified.

-COMMENT: For athletes in Sports Classes T61-64 competing in Track and Road Events, the use of lower limb prosthetic device(s) is mandatory, therefore the athlete shall complete all race(s) (e.g. a Qualification Round, semi-final and final) with the lower limb prosthetic device(s).
+Such prosthetic device(s) shall not provide any other assistance to the athlete or breach any of the fundamental principles outlined in Part B -7.1. - a) In Track and Road Events, athletes in Sports Classes T61-64 shall compete with lower limb prosthetic device(s) and shall complete the race with such device(s).
+Prostheses are considered an extension of the athlete's body.
+If the athlete finishes the race without the prosthetic device(s), the athlete shall be disqualified. - b) In Field Events, athletes in Sports Classes T/F61-64, the use of lower limb prosthetic device(s) is optional.
+Prior to the start of the Event, the athlete shall notify the relevant Official of his intention.
+If an athlete decides to compete with the prosthetic device(s), he shall complete all trials from start to finish with such device(s).
+If the athlete does not, such trial(s) shall be considered a failure.